-- (j) laundering asbestos contaminated clothing in accordance with these Regulations. - (4) Subregulation (1) does not apply if the regulator approves the method adopted for managing risk associated with asbestos. - (5) Subregulation (1) does not apply to the following: - (a) soil that a competent person has determined: - (i) does not contain any visible ACM or friable asbestos; or - (ii) if friable asbestos is visible-does not contain more than trace levels of asbestos determined in accordance with AS 4964:2004 (Method for the qualitative identification of asbestos in bulk samples); - (b) naturally occurring asbestos managed in accordance with an asbestos management plan prepared under regulation 432.
+- (j) laundering asbestos contaminated clothing in accordance with these Regulations; - (k) work that is being carried out in accordance with a prohibited asbestos notice issued under section 197B of the Act. - (4) Subregulation (1) does not apply if the regulator approves the method adopted for managing risk associated with asbestos. - (5) Subregulation (1) does not apply to the following: - (a) soil that a competent person has determined: - (i) does not contain any visible ACM or friable asbestos; or - (ii) if friable asbestos is visible-does not contain more than trace levels of asbestos determined in accordance with AS 4964:2004 (Method for the qualitative identification of asbestos in bulk samples); - (b) naturally occurring asbestos managed in accordance with an asbestos management plan prepared under regulation 432.